WindVChen/DRENet/README.md

 ├── val
 ├── test
 ```
-Note that apart from the images and labels in Levir-Ship dataset, you should also generate the **degraded images**, which are the supervision of the enhancer (see details in our paper).
+Note that apart from the images and labels in LEVIR-Ship dataset, you should also generate the **degraded images**, which are the supervision of the enhancer (see details in our paper).
 Here, we provide [DegradeGenerate.py](DegradeGenerate.py) to easily generate the degraded images.

 After preparing the dataset as above, change the paths in [ship.yaml](data/ship.yaml).